markdaws/gohome/README.md

 <p align="center">
 <img src="logo.png" />
 </p>
 goHOME is an open source home automation client + server, aimed at allowing home owners to have full control over their home automation hardware.
+It provides a single fully open and customizable UI to control many different pieces of home automation hardware under one UI.
+The project also runs on cheap hardware like a Raspberry PI.

 Note - still in alpha development, do not use just yet :)

+//TODO: Pics

 ##Why use an open source home automation project?
 ###Unified User Interface